2023 Annual Call for Volunteers: Volunteer Opportunities

 This committee identifies possible extreme events (low-frequency/high-severity events that could generate extremely large property/casualty losses).
 The committee also identifies issues relevant to the treatment of such risks including sizing, insurability, pricing, funding, reserving, capital management, and loss mitigation.
 Included in the committee's charge is monitoring of federal and state catastrophe legislation and interaction with the NAIC on these issues.

 Time Commitment: Varies depending on current project list.
-Issue-specific work groups sometimes are formed and members of such a group may have an intense work period until a product is finalized.
+Issue-specific work groups sometimes are formed, and members of such a work group may have an intense work period until a product is finalized.
 More often than not, though, the time commitment may be very small.
-The committee meets in several conference calls each year.
+The committee meets via several conference calls each year.

 - ACI/ACRI Work Group (Actively Seeking Volunteers)